Coping with painful or heavy periods

 Heavy periods are difficult to define.
 A ‘heavy’ period can mean different things to different people.
 But it usually means the amount of blood loss during your periods is hard to manage and affects your quality of life.
 Signs that your periods are heavy might include:

-• your period lasting for longer than seven days
+- your period lasting for longer than 7 days

 In about half of cases, there’s no particular reason for heavy periods.
-But sometimes there may be underlying medical problems, such as endometriosis, fibroids or polycystic ovary syndrome.
+But sometimes there may be underlying medical problems, such as:

 What helps with heavy and painful periods?

-There’s no evidence that any particular diet can help with period problems.
+There’s no evidence that a particular diet can help with period problems.
 But if you have heavy periods, it’s particularly important to make sure you get enough iron in your diet, to avoid anaemia.
 Iron-rich foods include red meats, dark green vegetables (like spinach and kale), nuts and seeds.
-Speak with your GP if you show signs of anaemia, such as feeling weak and tired.
+Speak with your GP if you have symptoms of anaemia, such as feeling weak and tired.
 They may prescribe iron supplements if anaemia is confirmed.

 Using a period tracking app: Emily’s story